italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

 Token Endpoint
 --------------

-At the end of the authentication flow described at the previous section, the RP sends a request to the Token Endpoint sending the authorization code received by the OP for getting an *ID Token*, an *Access Token* and possibly a *Refresh Token* (if a `long revocable session`_ has been started).
+At the end of the authentication flow described at the previous section, the RP sends a request to the Token Endpoint with the authorization code received by the OP.

+The Token response, if succesfull, returns an *ID Token*, an *Access Token* and possibly a *Refresh Token* (if a `long revocable session`_ has been started).

 In a `long revocable session`_, the RP MAY call the *Token Endpoint* sending a *Refresh Token* in its possession, for obtaining a new *Access Token* and a new *ID Token*.